Coronavirus & Life Insurance, Are We Covered?

-For those with medical history or for those taking out high sum assured cover its normally the case that a provider would want to carry out a mini screening or medical to help with the underwriting process.
-Currently these have been put on hold, but this doesn’t mean to say you can’t take out any cover.
+For those with medical history or for those taking out high sum assured cover it’s normally the case that a provider would want to carry out a mini screening to help with the underwriting process.
+Currently, these have been put on hold, but this doesn’t mean to say you can’t take out any cover.
 Speaking to Zurich we were advised that underwriters are now looking at each case individually and are taking other measures in order to try and process an application and offer terms.

 We hope this helps you understand everything you need to know about the Coronavirus and how it could impact life insurance, income protection or critical illness coverage.
 In most cases, existing policies will not change and new policies are still available.
 The most significant issue is income protection with some customers likely surprised that their coverage does not include ordered isolation without symptoms.

 As you can imagine these things are changing daily, so it could be that this info is out of date by the time you read it.
 So feel free to call and speak to one of our advisors, we are all still here and available to help.